-The disciples must have been disappointed.
-One moment they saw a glimpse of heaven.
+Jesus’ disciples must have been disappointed.
+One moment, they saw a glimpse of heaven.
 Jesus allowed his glory as God to be seen.
 Moses and Elijah miraculously appeared.
 God the Father’s praise majestically echoed from the cloud.
-The next moment everything was gone.
+The next moment, everything was gone.
 All that remained was the familiar form of Jesus.

-I have experienced the same disappointment.
-For a brief moment everything in my life seemed wonderful.
+You may have experienced something similar.
+For a brief moment, everything in life seemed wonderful.
 There were no problems, no conflicts, and everything made sense.
-I was content because God was good and his blessings were clearly evident.
+You were content because God was good, and his blessings were clearly evident.
 Suddenly, everything changed.
-My life was filled with chaos and I felt very alone.
-While I tried to convince myself of the Bible’s promises, I couldn’t escape the emptiness I felt.
+Your life was filled with chaos, and you felt very alone.

-Although I may suffer disappointment, loneliness, and emptiness, I need to understand that with Jesus I am never alone.
+Although you may suffer disappointment, loneliness, and emptiness, with Jesus, you are never alone.

-I can be certain of his presence in my life because he said, “I am with you always.”
-This tells me there is never a time when I am alone.
-He is always there to guide me with his Word.
-He is always there to comfort me with his love.
-He is always there to encourage me with his promises.
+You can be certain of his presence in your life because he said, “I am with you always.”
+This tells you there is never a time when you are alone.
+He is always there to guide you with his Word.
+He is always there to comfort you with his love.
+He is always there to encourage you with his promises.

-Even more convincing is the work he completed to assure me “nothing will ever separate me from his love.”
-Jesus secured his Father’s approval to free me from the tyranny of my sin-stained life.
-Jesus accepted his Father’s just judgment to release me from the verdict of separation and punishment.
-Jesus endured the attacks of the devil and the horror of the grave to claim me as his own.
+Even more convincing is the work he completed to assure you that “nothing will ever separate you from his love.”
+Jesus secured his Father’s approval to free you from the tyranny of your sin-stained life.
+Jesus accepted his Father’s just judgment to release you from the verdict of separation and punishment.
+Jesus endured the attacks of the devil and the horror of the grave to claim you as his own.

-When I remember Jesus’ faithful promises, his precious work, and his undeserved love, I can live with complete certainty and peace.
-With Jesus I am never alone.
+When you remember Jesus’ faithful promises, his precious work, and his undeserved love, you can live with complete certainty and peace.
+With Jesus, you are never alone.